Seiberg-Witten curves with O7$^\pm$-planes

+We first review briefly how to obtain Seiberg-Witten curves from 5-brane webs.
 Suppose we have a 5-brane web for a 5d theory of interest, which may or may not allow more than one 5-brane web due to the presence of an orientifold plane, O5-, ON-, or O7-plane.
 For instance, see \cite{Hayashi:2018lyv}, where many examples of 5d rank-2 theories of different 5-brane configurations are listed.
 As such an orientifold plane gives rise to different boundary conditions, in this review, we only discuss 5-branes without orientifold planes.
 More details can be found in \cite{Kim:2014nqa} or \cite{Hayashi:2017btw} for cases with an O5-plane.

 Given a 5-brane web diagram without orientifold planes, one can construct its dual toric diagram which is made of dots and edges on a $\mathbb{Z}^2$ lattice.
 One then associates the position of each dot on the vertices on the lattice with a monomial $t w$ whose power is the coordinates $(m,n)$ of the position on the lattice.
 By summing over all monomials with coefficients, one can make the characteristic polynomial equation,